tengcomplex/rssamantha/readme.txt

 ================================================================================
 -------------------
 Version: 0.805
-Release: soon
+Release: 20140727
 ------------------
-- Bugfix: HTTP POST header read content now working if Content-Length is not sent as last attribute.
+- Bugfix: HTTP POST header content reading now working if Content-Length is not sent as last attribute.

 -------------------